ngerakines/heman/README.markdown

  * Add function to store to garbage collect old data.
  * When adding stats, support both 'incr' and 'set' operations.
 Rules:
- * Add hashtable or binary search tree to represent rules.
 Health:
  * Add hashtable or binary search tree to represent health rules.
  * Add function to iterate over datasets for a given namespace.